-Much of the Japan we know today was formed in Nara prefecture and many of the ancient customs that laid the foundations for modern Japanese culture are still practiced here.
-It’s a place that can get packed with tourists but also offers plenty of opportunity for total isolation.
+Much of Japan we know today was formed in Nara Prefecture and many of the ancient customs that laid the foundations for modern Japanese culture are still practiced here.
+It’s a place that can get packed with tourists but also offers plenty of opportunities for total isolation.

 Just let your spirit guide you.

 Nara Prefecture’s famous sites are concentrated around its capital city, also called Nara.
 It’s home to some of Japan’s most historical landmarks, including the jaw-dropping Todai-ji Temple and its 15-meter tall bronze Buddha.
 This ancient city is a popular day trip from nearby Kyoto and Osaka.
 Just to the south of the city, Horyu-ji Temple claims to be the oldest wooden building in the world and contains images of Japan from some 1,300 years ago.

 Heading further south, Asuka was one of the first capitals of Japan and the base for its original imperial rulers.
 When Buddhism arrived from the Korean peninsula, it became an important source of religious teachings.
 Sixth-century Asukadera Temple is the first full-scale temple built in Japan and enshrines one of the oldest remaining images of Buddha.

 There’s more to this historical prefecture than temples, though.
 Make a pilgrimage to the Nara section of the UNESCO World Heritage Kumano Kodo trail to experience a spiritual awakening among the Shugendo mountain-dwellers.